dlaflotte/OreFinderPlus/README.md

  * up - Add the programming block from above to your hot bar with the argument of up.
 This will navigate the menu items up
  * down - Add the programming block from above to your hot bar with the argument of down.
 This will navigate the menu items down
  * apply - Add the programming block from above to your hot bar with the argument of apply.
 This will select the current menu item
- * menu - Add the programming blcok from above to your hot bar with the argument of menu.
+ * menu - Add the programming block from above to your hot bar with the argument of menu.
 This is a quick key to go back to the main menu.
+ * disable - Add the programming block from above to your hot bar with the argument of disable.
+This will disable OFP and the Ore Detector
+ * enable - Add the programming block from above to your hot bar with the argument of enable.
+This will enable OFP and the Ore Detector
+ * scan - Add the programming block from above to your hot bar with the argument of scan.
+This will cause a 1 time scan of the area with your current distance and scan settings.

   ## LCD's
   To configure an LCD to be used by OFP you need to add the OFP tag to its name
   example: MyText Panel [OFP]